ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Users verify a `FullTreeHead` with the following steps:

-1. If `head_type` is `same`, verify that the user advertised a previously observed tree size and that the rightmost log entry of this tree is still within the bounds set by `max_ahead` and `max_behind`.
+1. If `head_type` is `same`, verify that the user advertised a previously observed tree size and that the timestamp of the rightmost log entry of this tree is still within the bounds set by `max_ahead` and `max_behind`.
 2. If `head_type` is `updated`:
    1. If the user advertised a previously observed tree size, verify that `TreeHead.tree_size` is greater than the advertised tree size.